effect-handlers/effects-rosetta-stone/examples/generator-from-list/README.md

 which returns the elements `x₁`, …, `xᵢ` in turn on successive calls (and nothing after that).

-We implement a function `make_generator : List a → (1 → Option a)`, *polymorphic
+We implement a function `make_generator : List a → (1 → Option a)` which uses
-  in `a`*, which uses the iterator over the list to make the generator.
+the iterator over the list to make the generator.

+An important point about this example is that `make_generator` is polymorphic, and therefore it has to dynamically create effects at different types.

 To test the function, we create two generators